HISTORY OF CONTEMPORARY ART (WITH WOKSHOP)

 The course intends:

-- focusing on documentary on art, both studying it as a tools for the critical analysis and by a workshop, in orther to get knowledges, applying knowledge and skills to be used in productive fields
+- Unit B: the focus will be the relation between artists and curators in the present days, in order to get knowledges, applying knowledge and skills to be used in productive fields

 According to Dublin Descriptors, the course intends to get: